alexreisner/geocoder/README.md

 * Remember: Geocoder needs to run outside of Rails.
 Don't assume things like ActiveSupport are available.
 * Be willing to accept criticism and work on improving your code; Geocoder is used by thousands of developers and care must be taken not to introduce bugs.
 * Be aware that the pull request review process is not immediate, and is generally proportional to the size of the pull request.
+* If your pull request is merged, please do not ask for an immediate release of the gem.
+There are many factors contributing to when releases occur (remember that they affect thousands of apps with Geocoder in their Gemfiles).
+If necessary, please install from the Github source until the next official release.

 Copyright (c) 2009-15 Alex Reisner, released under the MIT license